Tyson Ritter

-Tyson Jay Ritter (born April 24, 1984) is an American musician, singer and actor.
-He is the lead vocalist, bassist, pianist, and songwriter of the rock band The All-American Rejects.
-As an actor, Ritter appeared as himself on the seventeenth episode of season three in the Fox drama series House which aired in April 2007, he appeared as Dane on Amazon Video's Betas, recurred as rock musician Oliver Rome in the NBC drama series Parenthood, and has had supporting roles in films, including The House Bunny (2008) and Miss You Already (2015).
+Tyson Jay Ritter (born April 24, 1984) is an American musician, singer, songwriter and actor.
+He is the co-founder, frontman, bassist, and primary lyricist of the rock band The All-American Rejects.
+As an actor, Ritter appeared as himself on the seventeenth episode of season three in the Fox drama series House, which aired in April 2007; appeared as Dane on Amazon Video's Betas; recurred as rock musician Oliver Rome in the NBC drama series Parenthood; and has had supporting roles in multiple films, including The House Bunny (2008) and Miss You Already (2015).
 In 2018, Ritter played recurring characters on two television series on AMC, Preacher and Lodge 49.
 Ritter joined the main cast of Preacher for its final season in 2019.

 Early life

 Ritter was born on April 24, 1984, in Stillwater, Oklahoma, to Tim and Tracy Ritter (née Lyons), his mother is an employee at Stillwater Public Schools.
 He graduated from Stillwater High School.